git1k2/sdg-wspr/README.md

 ### Generate the arbitrary gate waveform
 - Generate a WSPR message with WSPRMSG.exe, remove everything except the comma seperated values.
 - Save file as WSPRMSG.txt in this directory.
+- Run `main.py`, it will write a `wspr.csv` file.
-- Rename this file to something useful, for example `wspr0dBm.csv`.
+- Optional: rename this file to something useful, for example `wspr0dBm.csv`.
 - `wspr0dBm.csv` becomes waveform 'wspr0dBm' in the SDG.
 - Load `wspr0dBm.csv` into EasyWaveX and upload it to the generator: